kirilind/oslabs-website/_projects/opennetworks.md

 labs: labs-camp-2
 website:
 source:
-image:
+image: opennetworks.jpg
 ---

-Project page for the Open Networks group of projects, including: Open Decentralised Data Profiles, &Share, OVNi, Human Search and Activity Stream.
+Project page for the Open Networks group of projects, including: Open Decentralised Data Profiles, &amp;Share, OVNi, Human Search and Activity Stream.

 <p>To get involved, please follow the links and request to join the Drive and Groups.</p>